 - Chapter 1.
-AIXwindows Desktop, provides information necessary to customize the behavior and appearance of the AIXwindows Desktop. - Chapter 2.
+AlXwindows Desktop, provides information necessary to customize the behavior and appearance of the AlXwindows Desktop. - Chapter 2.
 AlXwindows Window Management, provides information necessary to tailor the window management environment. - Chapter 3.
-AlXwindows Toolkit, describes the contents of the AlXwindows toolkit (objects and subroutines) and explains how to use them to design interactive user interfaces. - Chapter 4.
+AIXwindows Toolkit, describes the contents of the AIXwindows toolkit (objects and subroutines) and explains how to use them to design interactive user interfaces, including character set support. - Chapter 4.
 AlXwindows Style Guide, facilitates the design of user interfaces with a consistant behavior and appearance. - Chapter 5.
-Enhanced X-Windows, provides a conceptual introduction to using Enhanced X-Windows subroutines, macros, protocols, extensions, and events. - Chapter 6.
+AlXwindows User Interface Language (UIL) and Resource Manager (MRM) Overview for Programming, describes the UIL, a compiled specification language used for describing the initial state of a user interface, and the MRM, which consists of library subroutines that access UIL at run time and create a user interface. - Chapter 6.
+Enhanced X-Windows, provides a conceptual introduction to using Enhanced X-Windows subroutines, macros, protocols, extensions, and events. - Chapter 7.
 Curses and Extended Curses, provides a conceptual overview of the Curses and Extended Curses Subroutine Libraries.